 Doctors can legally accept payments and samples from drug and medical device companies.
 Some doctors can get large payments from such companies.
-This doesn’t necessarily make a risk to your safety.
+This doesn’t necessarily pose a risk to your safety.
 It may, however, present a conflict of interest in which you are not the primary concern.
-Being informed at least allows you to ask them point blank whether they are recommending a treatment because it’s best for you, or because it’s best for their pocketbook.
+Being informed allows you to ask them point-blank whether they are recommending a treatment because it’s best for you, or because it’s best for their pocketbook.
 The government collects information on how much money doctors get this way.
 That means you can be aware of who holds influence over your doctor.
 Our friends at ProPublica have a tool called “Dollars for Docs” that makes that information a little easier to find.

 Go on a “First Date”